Linear Layouts of Graphs with Priority Queues: Omitted Proofs of

 Finding and removing a maximum-weight edge of the cycle and all edges with greater weight can be done in~$\mathcal{O}(n)$ time.
 Arranging the resulting graph using \cref{lem:caterpillar} as well.
 For the subsequent reinsertion of edges, we need to sort the leaves by weight.
 This requires and can be done in $\mathcal{O}(n \log n)$ time, which is also the resulting running time of the algorithm. \end{proof}

-\Quadrangle* \begin{proof} Assume without loss of generality that $w(ad)\geq \max\{w(ab),w(bc),w(cd)\}$.
+\TwoCaterpillars* \begin{proof} First, consider the case that we have a 3-cycle $\triangle = abc$.
+Suppose that $w(ac) > \max\{w(ab),w(bc)\}$.
+Then, arrange the vertices of~$\triangle$ in order $a \prec b \prec c$.
+Clearly, this does not lead to any forbidden configuration of~$\triangle$.
+Lay out $C_a$ using \cref{lem:caterpillar} such that $a$ is the rightmost vertex of~$C_a$.
+Lay out $C_c$ using \cref{lem:tree} such that $c$ is the leftmost vertex of~$C_c$.
+Combine the PQ-layouts of $\triangle$, $C_a$, and $C_c$ such that all vertices of~$C_a$ precede all vertices of $\triangle$ (except for~$a$) and that all vertices of~$C_c$ succeed all vertices of $\triangle$ (except for~$c$).
+Clearly, this is a valid layout with priority queue number 1 because the edge of $C_c$ and $\triangle$ are not co-active.

+Otherwise, there is an edge in~$\triangle$ that is at least as heavy as~$ac$.
+Without loss of generality, let $w(ab) \geq \max\{w(ac),w(bc)\}$.
+We handle this case as if we had a 4-cycle $\Box$ where we can safely ignore vertex~$d$ (having the edge~$ac$ instead of a path via the edges~$ad$ and $cd$).
+It is easy to see that the rest of the proof applies to this case.

+Second, consider the case that we have a 4-cycle $\Box = abcd$.
+Assume, without loss of generality, that $w(ab)\geq \max\{w(ad),w(bc),w(cd)\}$.
 Consider the edge $e_c$ incident to~$c$ on $P(C_c)$.
-Assume first, that $w(e_c) \leq w(ad)$.
-For $\Box$, we use the layout $d \prec c \prec b \prec a$.
-Note that only the edge $ad$ nests and pseudo-nests edges of $\Box$, however it is the heaviest edge in $\Box$.
+Assume first, that $w(e_c) \leq w(ab)$.
+For $\Box$, we use the layout $b \prec c \prec d \prec a$.
+Note that only the edge $ab$ nests and pseudo-nests edges of $\Box$, however it is the heaviest edge in $\Box$.
 Further, we use \cref{lem:tree} for laying out $C_a$ with leftmost vertex~$a$.
 The resulting PQ-layout of $G$ without $C_c$ clearly has priority queue number~1.
 Now, consider the caterpillar $C_c'$ obtained from $C_c$ by removing the leaves of~$c$.
-We lay out $C_c'$ using \cref{lem:caterpillar} and place all vertices of $C_c'$ except for $c$ before vertex $d$ in~$\prec$.
-Thus, there is one intersection between $C_c'$ and $\Box$, namely, between $e_c$ and~$ad$.
-We have that $c \prec a$ and $w(e_c) \leq w(ad)$, thus this creates no forbidden configuration.
+We lay out $C_c'$ using \cref{lem:caterpillar} and place all vertices of $C_c'$ except for $c$ before vertex $b$ in~$\prec$.
+Thus, there is one intersection between $C_c'$ and $\Box$, namely, between $e_c$ and~$ab$.
+We have that $c \prec a$ and $w(e_c) \leq w(ab)$, thus this creates no forbidden configuration.